And that does not change in a building program!

 Architectural Services: Affordable church design that meets both your needs and building budget.
 All we do are churches and church-related facilities..

-Church Financing: This is a tough economy in which to borrow; we can often provide or find the funding necessary to get your church built.
-We also offer a Lease / Purchase program for qualified churches..
+Church Financing: This is a tough economy in which to borrow; we can often provide assistance in finding the funding necessary to get your church built..

 A study commisioned by the Rainer Group of over 300 churches that had just completed building programs showed a high degree of correlation between satisfaction with the building program and conducting a feasibility study.
 What was sad was that only about 30% of the churches did feasibility studies prior as part of their building program.